-JTAG A technique, defined by IEEE 1149.1, for transferring data to/from a device
+JTAG A technique, defined by IEEE 1149.1, for transferring data to/from a device using a serial line that connects all relevant registers sequentially.
+JTAG stands for Joint Technology Assessment Group.

 LOA In Run 4, the Level-0 trigger accept signal.